MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/add-nodes.md

    For more information, see [Fault domain awareness in Windows Server 2016](../../failover-clustering/fault-domains.md).

-3. Add the server to the cluster as described in [Adding servers](#adding-servers). <br>When the new server joins the cluster, it's automatically associated (using its name) with the placeholder fault domain.
+3. Add the server to the cluster as described in [Adding servers](#adding-servers).
+When the new server joins the cluster, it's automatically associated (using its name) with the placeholder fault domain.

 ## <a name="adding-drives"></a> Adding drives